virtualistic/virtualistic_old.github.io/content/posts/codewars-solution-arraydiff/index.md

 ```

 Which is a very elegant way of saying, give me everything in list a that is not in list b.
+I read on a topic about writing code that this is mostly how things go.
+You first focus on solving the problem after which you end up with a version of working but inefficient code.
+The next next step should be, to go through the code and refactor anything that improves readability and efficiency.